Genetic Testing for Breast Cancer - Pros and Cons

 Cons of Genetic Testing for Breast Cancer

-There are also some potential disadvantages to genetic testing for breast cancer.
+While most health experts agree that genetic testing is advisable for those who meet the risk category, there are also some potential disadvantages to genetic testing for breast cancer.

 - Genetic Testing May Raise Your Anxiety: Some people may not be ready to know that they are at a significantly increased risk of breast or ovarian cancer.
 This may raise your stress levels, causing more harm than good.